 However, knowing that he held this actual document, read it, then signed it in front of his family warms my heart.
 Thank you so much Keith.

 It’s this outer part of the will document, folded and labeled as Raleigh’s that confirms that this is his original will, not from the clerk’s book.
 This document is 225 years old and has managed to escape the ravages of time, floods, fires and wars.

 Raleigh wrote his will on July 20, 1793.
 The date of probate is not known, but indications are that he was alive in Nov.
 1794 when he and his son James sold tracts of 40 and 110 acres to Robert Brown (Hawkins deeds 2-328 and 2-329).
 This land may have involved the join patent with Thomas Jackson referred to in Raleigh Dodson’s will, the land he left to his son James.

 Raleigh’s will, above, was recopied into the will book after the Hawkins County courthouse burned in the Civil War.
+How the actual document escapes the flames is nothing short of a miracle.
 The name Menasco was apparently misspelled or misinterpreted as Manafee.
 An easy mistake to make, given that there were Manafee families in the county in the 1860s, and James Menasco had left in 1795 for Georgia after his wife died, so the name Menasco was unfamiliar in the county in the late 1860s.

 Raleigh’s Wife, Mary